LOL48324/encryption-tool/README.md

 # encryption-tool
-The objective of the encryption tool is to explore the world of encryption
+The objective of the encryption tool is to explore the world of encryption.
+This program contains AES , RSA salt and mixer algorithim .